Argentina, Uruguay suffer massive power blackout | DW | 16.06.2019

 "A massive failure in the electrical interconnection system left all of Argentina and Uruguay without power," said Edesur.

-Its smaller neighbor to north said the fault was in the Argentinian grid.
+The Argentinian company later said it had started the "normalization process, which will require several hours."
+Authorities are hoping it does not interfere with regional elections in parts of Argentina.

+Uruguayan authorities blamed the Argentinian grid for the blackout.
 Uruguay's UTE power company said "a fault in the Argentina network affected the interconnected system, leaving the entire national territory without service, as well as several provinces of the neighbor country."

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.